South Lebanon conflict (1985–2000)

-With no clear end-game in Lebanon, the Israeli military was unfamiliar with the type of warfare that Hezbollah waged, and while it could inflict losses on Hezbollah, there was no long-term strategy.
+The occupation led to the creation of the Shia Islamist paramilitary group Hezbollah.
+It began waging a guerrilla war against the IDF and the SLA, with support from Iran and Syria.
+The IDF and the SLA engaged in counterinsurgency, but Israel had no long-term strategy.
 With Hezbollah increasingly targeting the Galilee with rockets, the official purpose of the Security Zone—to protect Israel's northern communities—seemed contradictory.
 Hezbollah also excelled at psychological warfare, often recording their attacks on Israeli troops.
-Following the 1997 Israeli helicopter disaster, the Israeli public began to seriously question whether the military occupation of southern Lebanon was worth maintaining.
+Israel launched two major operations in southern Lebanon during the 1990s: Operation Accountability in 1993 and Operation Grapes of Wrath in 1996.
+Following the 1997 Israeli helicopter disaster, the Israeli public began to seriously question whether the occupation of southern Lebanon was worth maintaining.
 The Four Mothers movement rose to the forefront of the public discourse, and played a leading role in swaying the public in favour of a complete withdrawal.

-It was common knowledge in Israel that the Security Zone was not permanent, but the Israeli government hoped that a withdrawal could be carried out in the context of a wider agreement with Syria and, by extension, Lebanon.
-However, talks with Syria failed.
-By 2000, following up on his promise during the 1999 Israeli general election, the newly elected Israeli prime minister Ehud Barak unilaterally withdrew Israeli forces from southern Lebanon within the year, in accordance with United Nations Security Council Resolution 425 of 1978; Israel's withdrawal consequently resulted in the immediate and total collapse of the SLA, with many of its members escaping to Israel.
-The Lebanese government and Hezbollah still consider the withdrawal incomplete until Israel withdraws from Shebaa Farms.
-In 2020, Israel retrospectively recognized the conflict as a full-scale war.
+The Israeli government hoped that a withdrawal from the security zone could be carried out in the context of a wider agreement with Syria and, by extension, Lebanon.
+Talks with Syria failed.
+By 2000, following up on his promise during the 1999 Israeli general election, the new Israeli prime minister Ehud Barak unilaterally withdrew Israeli forces from southern Lebanon on 25 May 2000, in accordance with United Nations Security Council Resolution 425 of 1978.
+Israel's withdrawal resulted in the immediate and total collapse of the SLA, with many of its members escaping to Israel.
+The Lebanese government and Hezbollah consider the withdrawal incomplete until Israel withdraws from Shebaa Farms.
+In 2020, Israel recognized the conflict as an IDF military campaign.